kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 very first packet of the connection.

-This document introduces an additional authenticated data (AAD) construction that includes a secret value derived from the ESNI shared secret so that third parties cannot inject or alter the packets.
+This document introduces an additional authenticated data (AAD) construction that incorporates a secret value derived from the ESNI shared secret so that spoofed packets can be detected and dropped.

 ## Notational Conventions